CommunityHoneyNetwork/chn-docs/docs/hpfeeds-cif.md

 # Include the honeypot specific tags in CIFv3
 INCLUDE_HP_TAGS=False

+# ADVANCED: Specify the Redis database number to use for caching CIF submissions.
+This is only necessary when
+# running multiple CIF containers on the same host submitting to different instances.
+Note that hpfeeds-bhr defaults
+# to using database 1 and hpfeeds-cif defaults to using database 2, so generally safe choices are in the range of 3-15.
+# CIF_CACHE_DB=2
 ```
 The `IGNORE_CIDR` option allow you to specify a set of ranges for which you wish hpfeeds-cif to ignore and NOT submit
  to the configured CIF server.
 This option comes pre-populated with RFC1918 addresses, and can be modified provided